-Group
+Gr oup

-2023 2022
+2024 2023

 \$'000 \$'000

-Beginning of financial year 5,290 5,867
+Beginning of the financial year 4,923 5,290

-Fair value loss recognised in profit or loss (Note 23) (367) (577)
+Fair value loss recognised in profit or loss (Note 23) (858) (367)

-End of financial year 4,923 5,290
+End of the financial year 4,065 4,923

-The fair value of the Group's investment property at the end of financial year has been determined on the basis of valuation carried out at the reporting date by an independent valuer with a recognised and relevant professional qualification and experience in the location and category of the properties being valued, and not related to the Group or management internally.
+The fair value of the Group's investment property at the end of the financial year has been determined on the basis of valuation carried out at the reporting date by an independent valuer with a recognised and relevant professional qualification and experience in the location and category of the properties being valued, and not related to the Group or management internally.
 The fair value was determined based on transacted prices for similar properties, adjusted for comparability.
 Such adjustments mainly relate to differences in remaining lease term and size of the comparable properties.
 As these adjustments constitute significant unobservable inputs, the fair value measurement of the investment property is categorised into Level 3 of the fair value hierarchy.
-There were no transfers between the respective levels during the financial years ended 30 June 2023 and 2022.
+There were no transfers between the respective levels during the financial years ended 30 June 2024 and 2023.